 If you are ready to commit to mowing your smallish lawn weekly and regularly sharpening mower blades, push reel mowers are the clear winner.
 Plus, the quiet snick-snick of the reel is much more pleasant than a motorized buzz.

-Gas mowers are responsible for 5 percent of U.S. air pollution and result in more spilled fuel than the Exxon Valdez each year.
+Gas mowers are responsible for 5% of the United States’ air pollution and result in more spilled fuel than the Exxon Valdez each year.
 So if you need a motorized mower, electric is the best choice.
 Exactly how good a choice depends on your electricity source and options for battery disposal or recycling.
 Even so, electric lawnmowers win against gas in every test for environmental impact and mower performance.

-Electric mowers are also quieter than gas mowers.
+Electric mowers are also quieter than gas mowers, so they’re easier on your neighbors’ ears if you like to cut the grass early on a Saturday.
 One drawback?
 Mowing the lawn while tethered to a power outlet requires a strategy.
-They are quieter, so easier on your neighbors’ ears if you like to cut the grass early on a Saturday.

 What if your lawn is too big for a push mower?
 Should you get a riding lawn mower?
 Unless you are maintaining ball fields, there is a better option.

 Most families’ activities that take place on the lawn — playing catch or badminton, spreading a teddy bear’s picnic — can take place in a relatively small space.
 Consider converting part of your lawn to other uses.
 Many options are both easier and more environmentally friendly than grass.
 Plant a pollinator paradise in one corner of your yard.
 A shrub border requires seasonal, rather than weekly, maintenance.
 Berry bushes are less work than lawn and reward both you and the environment.
 If you have more lawn than you really need, replacing some of your grass can make your yard prettier and free up your Saturday mornings.

 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.